SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.0.0.md

 This method returns mask operations stored in the transaction store (i.e. masking of topology data or views).

-#### Topology cells configured on a direct view table will now provision “System Type” and “System Name” properties on alarms originating from the source table \[ID_22238\]
+#### Topology cells configured on a direct view table will now provision 'System Type' and 'System Name' properties on alarms originating from the source table \[ID_22238\]

 If a topology cell is configured as in the example below, and the specified table is a direct view showing data from a source table that has monitoring enabled, then the alarms originating from that source table will now have their “System Type” and “System Name” properties provisioned with the cell name (in the example below: “Amplifier”) and the row key of the source table.